-  Put a recent, up-to-date professional looking photograph where you come across friendly and approachable.
+Put a recent, up-to-date professional-looking photograph where you come across as friendly and approachable.
 The key here is to make a prospective buyer feel confident about connecting with you and look forward to conversing with you.

 Here’s an example –

 3. Use the background image to your advantage